Maggge/DCC/README.md

 # DCC
-DCC library for Arduino based on DCC++ EX
+DCC library for Arduino extracted from DCC++ EX and slightly modified for <a href="https://github.com/Maggge/MobaStation">MobaStation</a>